 Augustine is not talking about philia, but about agape.

 The something new Pinckaers brings to the picture is the introduction of the theological virtues to the tried and true arete.
 I would say that Augustine is talking of a love ordered toward God.

-The gift we give out of love of God is the true gift for it is gift of self not from a recognition of obligation and not reliant on solely classical virtue.
-I am reminded of the story of Lazarus and the rich man, for even if the rich man had fed Lazarus, if it was not out of love, it would have been in vain even so.
+The gift we give out of love of God is the true gift for it is a gift of self not from a recognition of obligation and not reliant on solely classical virtue.
+I am reminded of the story of Lazarus and the rich man, for even if the rich man had fed Lazarus - if it was not out of love - it would have been in vain even so.
 It is fair to say that just because someone gives you something does not make it a gift, nor are they necessarily generous.

 Augustine makes the distinction between charity of the heart, forgiveness, to donation of goods, giving.
 Jesus said, “Forgive and you will be forgiven, give and it will be given to you.”

 For Augustine, “Forgive and you will be forgiven refers to pardoning; give and it will be given to you refers to making donations.”

 Forgiving people costs you nothing.
 Someone asks you to forgive them and you do it, you lose nothing.
 You return home more affluent in charity.

 The other sort seems tough because it seems like you lose so much, “because what anyone gives, well you no longer have what you give”.

 But Augustine admonishes his listeners that what is gained on earth is perishable and the gift of stuff is usually just a mercantile exchange, a little interest paid on a savings here and a kickback there, things that will not remain in the coming of the end.

 In a sermon at the beginning of Lent Saint Augustine warns that being too proud of our generosity will “forfeit the goodness of being humble”.